fukamachi/prove/README.markdown

-# CL-TEST-MORE
+# prove

+_This project was originally called 'CL-TEST-MORE'._

-CL-TEST-MORE is yet another unit testing framework for Common Lisp, inspired by Test::More, a module of Perl.
+'prove' is yet another unit testing framework for Common Lisp.

-The advantages of CL-TEST-MORE are:
+The advantages of 'prove' are:

 * Various simple functions for testing and informative error messages
 * [ASDF integration](#asdf-integration)